Brexit could leave the U.K. billions worse off, finance minister admits

 Her draft declaration will now be screened by national envoys of the remaining 27 EU states in Brussels, followed by a summit meeting on Sunday.

-Major questions remain unanswered, such as the future of Gibraltar, the British territory off the Spanish coast that Madrid has been trying to reclaim for centuries.
+Major questions remain unanswered, such as the future of Gibraltar, the British territory on the southern Spanish coast that Madrid has been trying to reclaim for centuries.

 Both Britain and the E.U. — which will remain its biggest trading partner — need a deal to keep goods flowing across borders that are currently open to free movement.